OmarAlsuleimani/RihalChallengeSolution/README.md

 # Rihal Challenge Solution

 This project is the solution to Rihal's web app challenge created by Omar Al-Suleimani.
-It satisfies all of the mandotory requirements, and 6 out of 7 bonus requirements, the missing one being the "Generate random seed data" requirement.
+It satisfies all of the mandotory requirements, and 5 out of 7 bonus requirements, the missing one being the "Generate random seed data", and "Host the app as a website and share link." requirements.

 ## Project Description:
 - The web app contains 3 pages, the main page: Students, and two other pages: Classes and Countries.